michaelgainyo/michaelgainyo.github.io/src/content/blog/remix-docker.md

 It's not uncommon nowadays to develop apps in vscode dev containers.
 It is a great way to keep your dev environment consistent across different machines and projects.

-Assuming you already have a Remix app running, navigate to the root of the project and run:
+Assuming you already have a Remix app set up, navigate to the root of the project and run:

 ```bash {1}
 docker run -it --rm -p 3000:3000 -v $(PWD):/app -w /app node:19-alpine3.16 sh